June in the Garden

 Veggie patch tips for June:

-- Keep veggie crops healthy and growing well with applications of liquid fertiliser for vegetables and herbs such as Osmocote Boost+Feed Vegetables, Tomatoes & Herbs or a certified organic fertiliser once a month.
+- Keep veggie crops healthy and growing well with applications of liquid fertiliser for vegetables and herbs such as Scotts Osmocote Pour+Feed for Tomatoes & Herbs or a certified organic fertiliser once a month.

 - Water deeply at least once a week if the weather is dry.